Brett Butler (actress)

-Brett Butler (born January 30, 1958) is an American actress, writer, and stand-up comedian.
-She is best known for playing the title role in the ABC comedy series Grace Under Fire (1993–1998), for which she received two Golden Globe Awards nominations.
+Brett Butler (born Brett Anderson; January 30, 1958) is an American actress, writer, and stand-up comedian.
+Butler gained recognition as a stand-up comedian, performing in clubs across the United States and making appearances on The Tonight Show Starring Johnny Carson and The Tonight Show with Jay Leno.
+She is, however, best known for playing the title role in the ABC comedy series Grace Under Fire (1993–1998), for which she received two Golden Globe Awards nominations.
+She has also had guest appearances on various series, including My Name Is Earl and Anger Management.

 Life and career

 Early life

 Butler was born Brett Anderson in Montgomery, Alabama, the eldest of five sisters.
 She was four years old when her father, Roland Decatur Anderson Jr., an oil company executive, moved the family to Houston, Texas.
 Her mother Carol left Roland, an abusive alcoholic, and moved with their children to Miami, Florida.
 Her mother battled depression, and the family was sometimes so poor that they ate Tootsie Rolls for dinner.
 Butler briefly attended the University of Georgia.
 Before experiencing success as a stand-up comic, she worked as a cocktail waitress.

 In 1978, at the age of 20, Butler married her first husband, Charles Michael Wilson, three months after their meeting.
 Wilson was abusive and in 1981 she left him.
 Since then, he has both admitted and adamantly denied battering Butler, while claiming that she too was violent.
-Butler returned to her mother in Miami and began performing in comedy clubs.
+Butler returned to her mother in Miami and began performing in comedy clubs, settling on the stage name "Brett Butler" as a play on the southern U.S. Gone With the Wind character of Rhett Butler.
 She moved to New York City in 1984, and was arrested for possession of marijuana.
 In New York, she met her second husband, Ken Zieger, and they were married in 1987.

 In 1987, Butler made her television debut on The Tonight Show.
-Also that year, she performed on Dolly Parton's ill-fated variety series, Dolly.
-Parton hired Butler as a writer for the remainder of the show's season, but the series was subsequently cancelled after one season of lackluster ratings.
+Also that year, she performed on Dolly Parton's short-lived variety series, Dolly.
+Parton hired Butler as a writer for the remainder of the show's season, but the series was cancelled after one season of lackluster ratings.